Domikohlh/qf-chitrea/README.md

 # Reminder
-1. Can you give me more details about the data you gave me in the zip file and how could they be used?
-(Dom)
-2. Feel free to change anything if you have more details.
+1. Feel free to change anything if you have more details.